konradwilk/xen/docs/misc/livepatch.markdown

 The tool for generating payloads currently does perform a compile-time check to ensure that the function to be replaced is large enough.

+The hypervisor also checks the displacement during loading of the payload.

+#### Trampoline (ea opcode), ARM

+The 0xea000000 instruction (with proper offset) is used for an unconditional branch to the new code.
+This means we are limited on ARM32 to +/- 32MB displacement and on ARM64 to +/- 128MB displacement.

+The new code is placed in the 8M - 10M virtual address space while the Xen code is in 2M - 4M.
+That gives us enough space.

+The hypervisor also checks the displacement during loading of the payload.